Sir Christopher Baynham (1478-1540)

 In 1514 Christopher was granted a pardon and release as Sheriff of Gloucestershire.
 In the same document, his half-brother Sir Alexander Baynham of Westbury was released of his recognizance of 40l., which he had given on 10th November 1511, shortly after Christopher had taken up the office of sheriff for the first time.
 Others were also released of their recognizances – Stephen Cotton of Tewkesbury, William Huntley of London and Mary, widow and executrix of Christopher Throkmerton of Trilley.

-In 1516 (aged about 38) Christopher was given a promotion in the royal household – he appears as a Knight for the Body in ‘A book of the names of all the king’s officers and servants sworn to attend in his grace’s most honourable chamber’.
+In 1516 (aged about 38) Christopher was elevated within the royal household – he appears as a Knight for the Body in ‘A book of the names of all the king’s officers and servants sworn to attend in his grace’s most honourable chamber’.

 In 1517 Christopher was again appointed Sheriff of Gloucestershire – on 5th November, recorded as ‘Christopher Baynham knt’.